This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Is it a coral or Kingsnake?

-Coral snakes have touching red and yellow bands.
+Coral snakes have red touching yellow bands.

 What physical features distinguish coral and milk snakes?